Synonym(s)

 Frequent, non-inflammatory superficial mycosis (also known as tinea versicolor; note: the term "tinea" should, however, be reserved for dermaphytoses) occurring seasonally in the warm season and not transmissible from person to person, caused by lipophilic yeasts of the genus Malassezia.
 Remark: versicolor means "polychromy" and means the difference in colour in summer due to the lack of browning of the flock (see also Pityriasis versicolor alba).

-Malassezia species (14 Malassezia species have been identified); the prevalence of the different species varies from country to country. species.
+Malassezia species (14 Malassezia species have been identified); there are different prevalences for the various species from country to country. species from country to country.
 In India, for example, Malassezia globosa was the preferred species (> 90%), followed by Malassezia sympodialis, Malassezia furfur, Malassezia obtusa and Malassezia restricta.
-In Argentina, Malassezia sympodialis was found preferentially.
-Malassezia furfur is able to form pigments and fluorochromes with tryptophane (see wood light as detection method).
-Substances with UV-protective effect are formed, especially pityriacitrin.
-Explanation why sunburn rarely occurs in the pityriasis versicolor alba foci (in contrast to vitiligo).
+Malassezia sympodialis was preferentially found in Argentina.
+Malassezia furfur is able to form pigments and fluorochromes with tryptophan (see Wood light as a detection method).
+Substances with a UV-protective effect are formed, especially pityriacitrin.
+This explains why sunburn rarely occurs in the pityriasis versicolor alba foci (in contrast to vitiligo).

 In tropical zones 30-40% of adults are affected, in temperate zones about 1-4%.